abeckwith22/AJAX-Exercise-hack-or-snooze/README.md

 - [x] Allow logged in users to *favorite* and *un-favorite* a story.
 These stories should remain favorited when the page refreshes.
 - [x] Allow logged in users to see a separate list of favorited stories.

+**The methods for adding and removing favorite status on a story should be defined in the User class.**

 ### Part 4: Removing Stories

-- [ ] Allow logged in users to remove a story.
+- [x] Allow logged in users to remove a story.
 Once a story has been deleted, remove it from the DOM and let the API know its been deleted.

 ### Part 5: Styling

-- [ ] Restyle the landing and login page to match this mock-up-provided by a designer
+- [x] Restyle the landing and login page to match this mock-up-provided by a designer

-**The methods for adding and removing favorite status on a story should be defined in the User class.**